Oahu Surf 2

 None of the public remarks mention leasehold status, lease rent, or expiration dates, and the summarized MLS data shows 0 of 4 listings as Leasehold.
 With land tenure fields not clearly indicating either FS or LH, the presence of leasehold units remains uncertain.

-Searched the remarks for phrases like 'VA approved', 'VA financing', or 'VA loans accepted' and found none.
-No evidence in the public remarks to indicate VA loan approval.
+Searched the remarks for phrases such as 'VA approved', 'VA financing', or 'VA loans accepted' and found none.
+There is no evidence in the provided public remarks that the building is VA-approved.

 No listing remarks reference fire sprinklers or a sprinkler system, and none of the four MLS records have the fire-sprinkler amenity flagged.
 Given the lack of direct evidence either way, the presence or absence of a building-wide sprinkler system is unknown.